 - Fiber, such as blond psyllium and wheat bran

 - Minerals, such as magnesium, calcium and potassium

 - Supplements or products that increase nitric oxide or widen blood vessels (vasodilators), such as cocoa, coenzyme Q10, L-arginine or garlic

-- Omega-3 fatty acids, found in fatty fish, fish oil supplements or flaxseed
+- Omega-3 fatty acids, found in fatty fish, high-dose fish oil supplements or flaxseed

 While it's best to include these supplements in your diet as foods, you can also take supplement pills or capsules.
 Talk to your doctor before adding any of these supplements to your blood pressure treatment.
 Some supplements can interact with medications, causing harmful side effects, such as an increased bleeding risk that could be fatal.